Urinary Incontinence & Bladder Control

 All types of urinary incontinence can be treated at any age and should not be cause for embarrassment.

 Women experience incontinence two times more often than men.
 Urinary incontinence is common in women and often comes as a result of pregnancy, childbirth, menopause, or stroke.
 Treatment for bladder control and prolapse are available for women of all ages.
-We offer evaluation, testing and a variety of treatment options based on your specific needs.
+We offer evaluation, testing and a variety of treatment options including pelvic floor therapy based on your specific needs.